 Sign up for the Nielsen Canada Home Scan Program and you can earn rewards points fast to redeem for awesome products or gift cards.
 I did this in the UK and loved it!!

-- Grocery Game Challenge RULES: Read the rules first and if you have any questions email me or comment on this post with your question and someone will answer you as soon as possible.
-The rules have been updated to reflect changes for the 2017 challenge year.
+- Grocery Game Challenge RULES: Note: THE GGC HAS ENDED.
+Read the rules first and if you have any questions email me or comment on this post with your question and someone will answer you as soon as possible.

 - Do I have to be Canadian to post my Grocery Shop?: No, you don’t have to be Canadian to post your shops.
 We have fans who post their grocery shop who live all over the world.